 - The photo file must not contain any mark.
 It must have only your photograph.

 - The signature must not contain anything else such as the date, etc.

 - Once you upload the photo and signature images, you can see the preview of the images.
 If you are satisfied with them you can click on ‘confirm upload’.
 If you are not satisfied, you should click on the ‘reload photograph’ or ‘reload signature’ button as the case may be.

-- This process can be repeated till you are satisfied with the images.
+- This process can be repeated until you are satisfied with the images.

 - Once you click on ‘confirm upload’, you cannot change the images of either the photograph or the signature.

 - If you are not satisfied with the quality of the uploaded images, you can submit a fresh online application with fresh samples of your photo and signature.
 In this case, you will have to pay the prescribed fees once again.